Ares-Developers/Ares-docs/new/superweapons/targeting.rst

 These settings allow enabling AI targeting even for human players.

+:tagdef:`[SuperWeapon]SW.UseAITargeting=boolean`
+  Whether AI targeting will decide the target used when firing this super weapon.
+If :value:`yes`, clicking the cameo will not allow manual target selection and instead fire the super weapon at an automatically determined location.
+Defaults to :value:`no`.

+  All applicable AI targeting constraints have to be satisfied for the super weapon to fire and actually discharge.
+If the constraints are not satisfied, the cameo will be darkened.
+If the player tries to fire the super weapon anyhow, the message :tag:`Message.CannotFire` is displayed.

 :tagdef:`[SuperWeapon]SW.AutoFire=boolean`
   Sets whether this super weapon will be launched automatically once ready even for human players.
 If set to :value:`yes`, the AI targeting options are used